 It’s easy to build a core ETF portfolio.
 And Cut The Crap Investing offers portfolio construction examples, with models available at various risk levels.
 By building an ETF portfolio you can hold a superior portfolio compared to actively managed mutual funds.
 You’ll also cut your fees by some 90% or more.
 Fees are an incredible drag on returns.
 Cutting the fee cord might be one of the most advantageous financial events of your life.
 Heck, given that wealth can lead to personal and family security and happiness, it might be one of the best things you do in life, period.
 Let’s have a look at the returns for the core ETF portfolios for Canadian investors.

-If you have any questions on that very important call, please feel free to contact me via the Contact Form.
 And of course, ensure that you have done the necessary research or have taken advantge of an advice-only planner.

 The core ETF Portfolios

-Here are the 4 core ETF models.
 The greater the allocation to stocks, the greater the risk (mostly and typically).
 That said, the greater allocation to stocks typically leads to better returns over time.
 There is a greater risk / greater returns proposition.

 Always ensure that you understand and invest within your risk tolerance level.

-The returns of ETF assets from 2016
+The returns of ETF portfolio assets from 2015

-Bonds stopped working in 2021 as rates are rising in the attempt to battle inflation.
-International stocks have been a laggard.
-My “call” to limit that international exposure has been a good one.
 Keep in mind that the models are not advice.
-You will have your own reasons for developing the portfolio that’s right for you, and it will likely include your own biases.
+You will have your own reasons for developing the portfolio that’s right for you, and it will likely include your own biases and reasons for shaping the portfolio to fit your goals.

 The core ETF portfolio returns

 Our first observation might be that the returns for the portfolios have been quite good, especially for the Balanced Growth and All Equity portfolio models.
 An investor would have certainly built some generous wealth over the period.
 Also, even given all of the scary headlines and risks, not much has really happened.
 The core portfolios have delivered and there has been no apocalyptic collapse.
-Simple and consistent investing works.
+Simple and consistent investing has worked.

-Looking longer term thanks to Tangerine
+Looking longer term thanks to Tangerine Portfolios

 Tangerine Investments offers managed index-based portfolios.
 They are similar to the above models, though they are mutual funds and have fees (all in) of 1.06%.
 I was an advisor and trainer with Tangerine Investments from 2013 through 2018.

-For this time period we moved through the financial crisis when stock markets fell by some 50% or more.
-The inception period for the Balanced Portfolios will include that long bear market.
-Given the difference in fees compared to the Tangerine Portfolios and the Core ETF Portfolios on Cut The Crap Investing, you can add 1% (annual) or so to the returns that would have been generated by the Core ETF portfolios.
+Given the difference in fees compared to the Tangerine Portfolios and the Core ETF Portfolios on Cut The Crap Investing, you can add nearly 1% (annual) to the returns for the Core ETF portfolios vs Tangerine Core ETF portfolios.

 You can also go Robo

 If you want a managed ETF portfolio and advice, you might consider one of the Canadian Robo Advisors.
 Here’s a post that compares the returns of Canada’s leading Robo Advisors.
 Justwealth leads the way in returns, portfolio offerings and advice.
+You will have your dedicated advisor that can also offer financial planning.

 Other ETF portfolio posts worth a look